r-a-y/bp-privacy/readme.txt

 * disclaimer.txt - contains additional DISCLAIMERS, TERMS AND CONDITIONS, and NOTICES for BP Privacy
 * license.txt - contains the GNU General Public License 2.0 (GPL) license
-* future.txt - contains a proposed roadmap for future versions of the BuddyPress Privacy Component (BPAz) and features to implement for v1.0-RC2
+* future.txt - contains a proposed roadmap for future versions of the BuddyPress Privacy Component (BP Privacy) and features to implement for v1.0-RC2

 == Changelog ==